Performance of the pavement structure and the travel surface are negatively affected by several factors:

 Chip Seal – This method is used to address large areas of moderate to heavy pavement (distress) cracking.
 It is an effective and cost efficient method of paving large areas throughout the road.
 The chip seal method of patching involves several steps.

 - First, the pavement is primed (sprayed) with an emulsified asphalt binder.
 Next, the chips or small stones are broadcast throughout the area to be patched.
 Then a roller compacts the material to crush the stone into the pavement cracks.
-After approximately 2 to 4 weeks, a power broom sweeper removes the loose stones and prepares the surface to receive the slurry seal resurfacing.
-The 2 to 4 weeks time period is to allow the stone to set up in the asphalt binder.
+After approximately 10 days, a power broom sweeper removes the loose stones and prepares the surface to receive the slurry seal resurfacing.
+The 10 day time period is to allow the stone to set up in the asphalt binder.

 - Please expect that some loose stone may remain after sweeping.
 A second sweeping will remove the residual stone or it will be incorporated as additional aggregate in the final resurfacing with slurry seal.